heheshang/AuroraPlan/Rust for Rustaceans.md

 the actual compiler error is somewhere in the generated code that the user never even sees!

-Macros 115
 **NOTE** If you’ve ever been curious how syn’s error handling works, its Error type implements an Error::to_compile_error method, which turns it into a TokenStream that holds only a compile_error! directive.
-What’s particularly neat with syn’s Error type is that it internally holds a collection of errors, each of which produces a distinct compile_ error! directive with its own span so that you can easily produce multiple independent errors from your procedural macro.
+What’s particularly neat with syn’s Error type is that it internally holds a collection of errors, each of which produces a distinct compile_error! directive with its own span so that you can easily produce multiple independent errors from your procedural macro.
-The power of spans doesn’t end there; spans are also how Rust’s macro hygiene is implemented.
+- The power of spans doesn’t end there; spans are also how Rust’s macro hygiene is implemented.
 When you construct an Ident token, you also give the span for that identifier, and that span dictates the scope of that identifier.
 If you set the identifier’s span to be Span::call_site(), the identifier